 This might seem reasonable, but we are seeing an increase in birth disappointment and birth trauma.
 This is in part because we have a birth vision - and our assumptions will be heavily influenced by this.
 Your vision might be one of immediate pain relief.
 It might be one of a natural birth.
 Whatever our birth vision is, we usually assume we will experience that.

-For birth to be positive, we need to step up and claim our power.
+For birth to be positive, we need to step up and take responsibility in order to express our power.
 To do this, we need to know The Questions to ask.
 We need to understand the different models of care, and determine which best fits our birth vision.
 Aligning yourself with the best care provider for you is the first step to a positive experience, rather than a processed experience.

 So what does it take to have an informed birth?